yashgarg4/MCP_Server_for_JIRA/README.md

 # Jira MCP Server

 This project provides a powerful, natural language interface for interacting with Jira.
-It uses a CrewAI agent powered by Google's Gemini model to understand user prompts and perform actions like creating, searching, validating and updating Jira issues.
+It uses a CrewAI agent powered by Google's Gemini model to understand user prompts and perform actions like creating, searching, validating, and updating Jira issues.

 The backend is built with FastAPI, and a user-friendly web interface is provided with Streamlit.